Gardens at chautauqua

 Chautauqua Institution Supervisor of Gardens and Landscapes

-In her fourth season at Chautauqua, she has taken the task of transforming the grounds to a new level by designing and implementing innovative ecologically and economically sound garden and landscape designs.
+In her fifth season at Chautauqua, Betsy has taken the task of transforming the grounds to a new level by designing and implementing innovative ecologically and economically sound garden and landscape designs.

 map of gardens on the grounds